stefan-jansen/machine-learning-for-trading/01_machine_learning_for_trading/README.md

-# Chapter 01: From Idea to Execution
+# Machine Learning for Trading: From Idea to Execution

 ## The rise of ML in the investment industry